 when a small voice in my heart told me to take out my camera and turn down an alleyway.

-I'm not really a "meander down dark alleys at night for funzies" kind of gal, but I couldn't shake it.
+I'm not really a "meander down dark alleys at night for funzies" kind of gal, but I couldn't shake it. .

-Sighing, I pulled my camera out of my backpack with frozen fingers and retraced my steps in the dark.
+Sighing (and a little peeved), I pulled my camera out of my backpack with frozen fingers and retraced my steps in the dark.

-"Ciao, Tu Bella!"
+"Ciao!
+Tu Bella!"
 I said waving nervously.
 "May I take your photo?"

 "Me?"
-She asked softly, finger pointing to her chest. "...Bella?"
+She asked softly, finger pointing to her chest.
+"Bella?"

-Smiling, I nodded "Si!"
+Smiling, I nodded.
+"Si!"

-She nodded and continued walking, whispering
+She nodded and continued walking, whispering "Me..Bella." on her way.

-Before I got back to my apartment that night I decided I'd start a photography company.
-For the past 10 years I watched this moment of "that's me!?"
-"I didn't know I could love photos of myself this much" and "I didn't know I could feel this beautiful." happen again and again in weddings, portraits and with strangers all over the world.
+For the past 10 years I'm so grateful to have had the honor of watching these moments of, "that's me!?" and "I didn't know I could feel this beautiful." happen again and again in weddings, portraits and with strangers all over the world.

 I married my favorite human, a brilliant Army Officer from a little town in South Georgia.
 I couldn't have asked for a better man to do life with.